-It is my great pleasure to welcome you to the Harperbury Free School website.
+It is our great pleasure to welcome you to the Harperbury Free School website.

 Here at Harperbury, we combine traditional values with the most innovative teaching, based on research from around the country.